oddbird/oddleventy/content/work/adobe.md

 }
 ```

-We set a global font-size using a calc statement.
-The first value was the `--svg-base` custom property for the set of illustrations (or 4em if it wasn't assigned).
+We set a global font-size using a CSS calc statement.
+The first value was the `--svg-base` custom property for the set of illustrations (with a fallback of 4em).
 We multiplied that by the `--svg-adjust` custom property of each individual font-family used in a set of illustrations (or 1 if it wasn't assigned).

 ```css
 /* Global CSS */